microsoft/mona-saas/README.md

 Take a moment to familiarize yourself with the Mona admin center by clicking through the tabs.

 Click on the **This Mona deployment** tab.
 This tab includes a deep link into the Azure portal and [the resource group](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) in which Mona was deployed.
 Click the resource group link.
 Within this resource group you will find seven different [Logic Apps](https://learn.microsoft.com/azure/logic-apps/logic-apps-overview)—each preconfigured to handle a specific Marketplace event.
 These Logic Apps are already connected to Mona's custom event grid topic.
+Configure these logic apps as your business needs dictate.

 #### Why Azure Logic Apps?